imixs/imixs-admin/README.md

 	</glassfish-web-app>

-## Development

-Imixs-Admin is provided as a Maven Web Module and can be build by the maven command:

-	$ mvn clean install

-The .war file can be deployed into any Jakarta EE Application server.

-### The Maven 'wildfly' Profile
+## The Maven 'wildfly' Profile

 During development you can use the docker-compose-dev.yml file.
 This stack contains a sample application and the Imixs-Admin tool.
-The deployment is  maped to the src/docker/deployments folder to the wildfly auto deploy directory.
+The deployment is  maped to the docker/deployments folder to the wildfly auto deploy directory.

 	$ mvn clean install -Pwildfly
 	$ docker-compose -f docker-compose-dev.yml up

 you may have to grant the deployment folder first to allow the docker non privileged user to access this location.

-	$ sudo chmod 777 src/docker/deployments/
+	$ sudo chmod 777 docker/deployments/

 In this mode the deployment directory for wildfly is mapped to '~/git/imixs-admin/src/docker/deployments'

-### Build Docker Image

-Imixs-Admin is based on Wildfly Version 27.0.0.

-To build the image from the Dockerfile run:
+To build the Docker image directly from the Dockerfile run:

 	docker build --tag=imixs/wildfly .

-To run Imixs-Admin:

-	$ docker-compose up

-To test the Docker image you can optional run the container in an interactive mode:

-	$ docker run --rm --name="wildfly" -it \
-			-p 8080:8080 -p 9990:9990 \
-			-e WILDFLY_PASS="adminadmin" \
-			imixs/wildfly